The Programmers’ Credo: we do these things not because they are easy, but because we thought they were going to be easy

-“Last Year” amzn.to takes place in 1870s America, in the City of Futurity, a resort outside Chicago built by time travelers from the 21st Century.
+“Last Year” https://amzn.to/2VmipJq takes place in 1870s America, in the City of Futurity, a resort outside Chicago built by time travelers from the 21st Century.
 These future Americans are a strange breed, carrying mobile phones, with women, blacks and homosexuals as equals — even electing a black man as President of the United States.
 The hero of the novel is the 19th Century’s Jesse Cullum, who grew up in a San Francisco whorehouse and now works security in the City of Futurity.
 Cullum foils an assassination attempt against visiting President Ulysses S. Grant (and in so doing loses his beloved Oakley sunglasses).
 The assassin is using a Glock, indicating the attempt is an inside job from the future, and so Cullum teams up with a 21st Century woman to find the assassin and the plot behind it.

 Wilson’s gimmick is that in his world, you can travel to the past and make whatever changes you want, and it won’t effect your present.

 Wilson’s strengths are realistic worldbuilding and compelling characters.
 He takes us through 19th Century America that has been altered by years of contact with the 21st.
 Cullum interacts several times with the 21st Century American businessman behind the City of Futurity; like today’s real-life tech entrepreneurs, the founder of the City of Futurity initially professes the most noble motives, but the reality doesn’t work out like he said he planned.